 I know it’s hard to write an essay.
 (First-person)

 You know it’s hard to write an essay.
 (Second-person)

 Now you are including your reader.
 It’s a simple trick to improve an online article.

 5. Shorten your paragraphs

-Long paragraphs are very difficult to read online, but especially so on a mobile phone.
+Long paragraphs are very difficult to read online, especially so on a mobile phone.
 Take a look at your articles, and if you see that you have used big chunky paragraphs, it might be a reason that people are not reading your articles in full.
 When you see more than four or five lines of text on a laptop screen, it will become ten or twelve lines on a phone.